MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/hr/tasks/hire-candidate-through-recruiting.md

 [!include [banner](../../includes/banner.md)]

 > [!IMPORTANT]
-> The functionality noted in this topic is currently available for Human Resources customers on the Finance infrastructure.
+> The recruiting functionality in this topic will be referred to as Recruitment projects and focuses on applicants, applications, and recruitment projects.

 This procedure enables a recruiter to hire an applicant who submitted an application through a specific recruitment project.
 When you hire an applicant through a recruiting project, a new worker record is created, and the applicant's record has a status of **Employed**.
 The **USMF** demo data company was used to create this procedure.